 But one route to recovery may start with some sneakers: Consistent exercise can join the ranks with other treatments for depression and anxiety, helping to boost mood, combat feelings of gloom, and prepare the brain to better handle stress .

-Battling Blues — Why It Matters
+Battling Blues — What's the Deal?

 Health professionals give regular exercise a gold star for helping prevent disease, keeping off excess weight, and even spicing up that sex life.
 Another benefit is that different types of physical activity, from aerobic exercise to qigong, can help lessen depressive symptoms .
 One study found walking and jogging a few times a week was generally as effective as antidepressants in reducing symptoms of depression .
 But it’s not only aerobic workouts that do the trick— researchers found depressed elderly people who trained at high intensities several times weekly saw improvement in their quality of life and sleep .
 (Extra credit for older folks hitting the weight room, too!)

 Sweat Away Sadness — The Answer/Debate

-It’s especially important to make physical activity a priority when feeling down, since research suggests people who are depressed are less likely to exercise.
+Still, it’s especially important to make physical activity a priority when feeling down, since research suggests people who are depressed are less likely to exercise.
 A therapist can help create an individual treatment plan for depression that might include some exercise.
 Along with eating well, getting enough sleep, and spending time with family and friends, getting a move on for 30 minutes a day, three to five days a week, can help keep that smile around.

 Photo by Jordan Shakeshaft

 This article originally posted December 2011.
 Updated July 2013.